surge-synthesizer/surge-rack/docs/nightlychangelog.md

   internal sin oscillator
 - FM2/3/Sine VCO get vintage (averaged) feedback mode.
 FM2/3 get optional extended feedback (which is always on in Sine)
+- VCOs, VCF and WaveShaper can select the polyphonic channel to display on the internal scope / curve display

 ### Bug Fixes and Small Changes